testOrg197/reading-notes/README.md

 - With the statement global counter, you’re telling Python to look in the global scope for the name counter.
 This way, the expression counter = counter + 1 doesn’t create a new name in the function scope, but updates it in the global scope.

-2. Nonlocal: nonlocal names can be accessed from inner functions, but not assigned or updated.
+**12. Nonloc**al: nonlocal names can be accessed from inner functions, but not assigned or updated.
 If you want to modify them, then you need to use a nonlocal statement.
 With a nonlocal statement, you can define a list of names that are going to be treated as nonlocal.

 >>> def func():
 ...     var = 100  # A nonlocal variable